 Field-hunting tip

-Look in cv3 carbonaceous chondrite meteorites country — that is the host setting where decagonite typically forms.
+Look in cv3 carbonaceous chondrite meteorites country, the host setting where decagonite typically forms.
 If you start seeing stishovite, spinel, diopside in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.